 Like any business process outsourcing decision RPO buying processes can take time.
 Smaller project based RPO options can be much quicker, but large-scale end to end RPO solution procurement processes can take up to 12 months due to the increasing complex nature as organisations seek to take more multi-country deals into consideration.

-This report ‘Focusing on Employment Inequity: How We Can Help’ highlights the employability challenges faced by many members of different sectors of society and indicates the areas that can be supported by our Hays Helps actions.
+This report ‘Focusing on Employment Inequity: How We Can Help’ highlights the employability challenges faced by many members of different sectors of society and indicates the areas that can be supported by our Helping for your tomorrow actions.

 The importance of EVP and the next generation of employees